ES-DOC/esdoc-technical/docs/installers/ws-errata.md

 - Step 5: install virtual environment
 - Step 6: install database

-Once the above steps have executed then the errata web-service daemon can be launched:
+Once the above steps have executed then the **ERRATA** web-service daemon can be launched:

 ```
 errata-ws-daemon